scottrsm/math/README.md

 (The ${\TeX}$ papers have an "input macro" statement at the beginning of their files.)

+In any event the corresponding pdf's are in the directory **pdf/**.

 ### Pythagorean Triples
 - Alternative Proof of an elementary Property of Primitive Pythagorean Triples: **tex**/PythagTripleProp.tex.
 - Conjectures regarding Primitive Pythagorean Triples: **tex**/PythagoreanConjectures.tex.